Proless/Mukhtabar/docs/proxmox/README.md

 ![Proxmox VE Installer Administration Password and Email Address](image/05_installation_screen.png "Proxmox VE Installer Administration Password and Email Address")

-Configure the hostname and domain for your Proxmox server to identify it on your local network.
+Configure the hostname and domain for the Proxmox server to identify it on your local network.
 Assign a static IP address, gateway, and DNS server according to your network setup.

 ![Proxmox VE Installer Management Network Configuration](image/06_installation_screen.png "Proxmox VE Installer Management Network Configuration")

-> 💡 The Hostname you set here will be the name by which your Proxmox host is identified on your local network.
+> 💡 The Hostname you set here will be the name by which the Proxmox host is identified on your local network.
 In my setup, the `.lan` domain is automatically assigned to connected devices by the router.

 Review all the settings and information on the summary screen to ensure they match your configuration.
-Once you are satisfied, click "Install" to begin the installation process.
+Once you are done, click "Install" to begin the installation process.

 ![Proxmox VE Installer Summary](image/07_installation_screen.png "Proxmox VE Installer Summary")

 ![Proxmox VE Installer Installation](image/08_installation_screen.png "Proxmox VE Installer Installation")

 Once the installation is complete, the system will automatically reboot.
-On startup, Proxmox VE will display the IP address and port (usually `https://your-ip-address:8006`) to access the web interface.
-Use this address in your browser to log in and begin configuring your Proxmox environment.
+On startup, Proxmox VE will display the IP address and port (usually `https://proxmox-host-ip-address:8006`) to access the web interface.
+Use this address in the browser to log in and begin configuring the Proxmox server.

 ![Proxmox VE Terminal](image/09_installation_screen.png "Proxmox VE Terminal")